krmbzds/qf/README.md

   qf url
   qf magnet
   qf creditcard
-  qf creditcard:visa
+  qf ipv4

-This application standard input and output.
+This application uses standard input and output.
 ```

 ## Examples

-qf behaves like a standard unix application.
+**qf** behaves like a standard Unix application.

 Let's say you want to extract URLs from a website: